 Tip #4 PLAY GAMES

 Play Games.
-I know how important procedures and routines are on the first day of school-but I also think it’s just as important to play games.
+I know how important procedures and routines are on the first day of school but I also think it’s just as important to play games.
 Playing games gives the students an opportunity to laugh, be a part of the group and share.
 Upper elementary students play “Categories”.
-I play very simple version on the first day.
+I play a very simple version on the first day.
 We stand in a circle and begin patting the beat.
-I have the words on the smart board or the white board.
+I have the words on the smart board or the whiteboard.